gurdevrana/Item-Catalog/README.md

 6. type "python item_catalog.py" to start the server.

 ### Open in a webpage
-1. Now you can open in a webpage by going to either: http://localhost:5000
+1. Now you can open in a webpage by going to : http://localhost:5000